SwiftCoderJoe/hopcodes-site/docs/developing.md

 `npm run build`

 This will generate a single-page web app in `dist/`.
 This version is minified and is suitable for public distribution.
+Your build can be viewed in a live server by running `npm run serve`, but your browser will probably not view it correctly.
+We're still investigating how to make this command work better.

 ## Branching